20 reasons why your emails go to spam (+ how to fix it)

 graphs showing the impact of sender's warm-up process

-This video will help you warm up your domain:
+This video will help show you how to warm up your domain:

 3. Only send to opted-in subscribers